typelevel/Laika/docs/using-laika/output.md

     val doc: Document = Parse as Markdown fromFile "hello.md" Render as HTML from document toFile "hello.html"

-See [Using Laika Embedded] for more details on these APIs.
+See [Using the Library API] for more details on these APIs.

 If you are using the sbt plugin you can use several of its task for generating HTML output: